GuilhermeAlz/GuilhermeAlz/README.md

 - 👀 I'm a computer science grad student who is always trying to learn new things!
 - 🌱 I’m currently learning Java, Python, JavaScript, HTML and CSS
+- 💻 Interested in learning more about Data Science

 <div align="center">
   <a href="https://github.com/GuilhermeAlz">